cryptpad/blueprints/review/libraries.md

   * Hashing: [BLAKE2b](https://www.blake2.net/) (faster than SHA-2, SHA-3,
     but same security) or SipHash-2-4 (only suitable as MAC)
 * Drawbacks:
-  * > you can call `crypto_secretbox` and allow your cryptography to be
-    > "upgraded" in the future if a newer version emerges that modifies default behaviour.
+  * you can call `crypto_secretbox` and allow your cryptography to be "upgraded" in the future if a newer version emerges that modifies default behavior.
 * Availability: as a client-side dependency

 ### SubtleCrypto